 My only criticism of Sleep Support is that it only contains 13.5 mg of magnesium citrate, and I’ve had the best results with 250-500 mg per day.
 This problem can easily be solved by taking it along with some extra magnesium citrate.

 It would be difficult to find all of the ingredients in Sleep Support for a reasonable price.
-It is a godsend for alcohol withdrawal insomnia!
+It is a godsend for many of my private clients!

-We will now proceed to explore some slightly more potent supplements that I’ve tried for myself at least several times each, and which I feel confident in recommending.
+We will now proceed to explore some additional supplements that I’ve tried for myself at least several times each, and which I feel confident in recommending.

 Remedy #6: Kava